 The data used to calculate groundwater quality trends is generally collected quarterly.
 A few wells are sampled monthly and have trends analysed in their monthly data instead of quarterly.
 If these wells do not meet the monthly data requirements, the monthly data are reduced to quarterly values by taking the median value for each quarter and trends are then evaluated on the basis of this quarterly data.
 Median values are used when multiple samples were collected within a quarter, in case of wells sampled quarterly.
 LAWA does not calculate trends for wells that are only sampled annually.

 Monitoring wells are excluded from the analysis if they have less than 75% of the data expected, and data from less than nine (or thirteen) out of the last ten (or fifteen) years.
 They are also excluded if they have less than 75% of the most recent year’s (2021) data (3 of 4 quarters or 9 of 12 months).

-Censored values (data that are less than or greater than laboratory) are substituted in the trend analysis, by very low or very high values.
+Censored values (data that are less than or greater than laboratory detection limits) are substituted in the trend analysis, by very low or very high values.
 However, if too many of the data are censored due to the detection limit of the laboratory method, the trend evaluation can become unreliable, and we opt not to calculate it.
 We choose not to calculate trends where there are fewer than five total and three unique, non-censored observations.
 Sites which do not meet these requirements for trend analysis are reported as 'not assessed'.
 This label is also used when sites did not have enough measurements available, such as only six years of measurements available for ten-year trends.